BU-Spark/se-bcs-social-justice-app/HANDOVER.md

 - Session status tracking (scheduled, completed, canceled)
 - Feature to have private sessions with multiple invitees and public session which are open to all.

+### 5. Leader Application Management with Admin Dashboard
+- Members can submit a leader application through settings page
+- Admins can navigate to the admin dashboard through settings page where they can approve or deny leadership applications or revert back to pending.

-### 4. Discussion Forums
+### 6. Discussion Forums
 - Create and participate in discussions
-- Post content with text, images, and PDFs
+- Post/delete content with text, images, and PDFs
 - Comment system
 - Voting mechanism (upvote/downvote)